-- 1. Must meet requirements as a qualified professional - 2.
-Must complete Wraparound facilitation training curriculum and be credentialed as a Wraparound Facilitator or complete training and credentialing within 9 months from hire - 3.
-Completes On the Road to Family Driven Care Training - 4.
-Pass background check, the child and adult abuse registry checks, and motor vehicle screens - 5.
-Receive ongoing supervision by a master's level mental health professional who is credentialed as a Wraparound Coach (or in process of being credentialed by a Wraparound Coach) - 6.
-Have received 13 hours of Motivational Interviewing training from a MINT trainer - 7.
+- a.
+Must meet requirements as a qualified professional - Must complete Wraparound facilitation training curriculum and be credentialed as a Wraparound Facilitator or complete training and credentialing within twelve months of first youth and family assignment - c.
+Completes On-the-Road to Family Driven Care Training - d.
+Pass background check, the child and adult abuse registry checks, and motor vehicle screens - e.
+Receive ongoing supervision by a master's level mental health professional who is credentialed as a Wraparound Coach (or in process of being credentialed by a Wraparound Coach) - f.
+Have received 13 hours of Motivational Interviewing training from a MINT trainer - g.
 Juvenile justice, child welfare, and CCNC basis